-Before the outbreak of the Second World War (1939-1945) most women looked after the home.
+Before the outbreak of the Second World War (1939 to 1945), most women looked after the home.

 Those that did work were often in what was then considered ‘women’s jobs’, such as nursing, working in shops or being a domestic servant.

 With hundreds of thousands of men away fighting, labour shortages became acute.
 Women were needed to fill men’s roles.
 Many volunteered, but many more were needed.

 The National Service Act of December 1941 legalised the conscription of women for war work.
 At first, only single women aged 20 to 30 were called up.